Tokipona

 I can not possibly stress how much I am not the person to ask this, as - and I can’t repeat this enough - am a noob myself.
 However, I have read the shit out of intro materials and figured out the hard way how not to learn toki pona.

-First things first, while everyone adores Sonja Lang for making toki pona, her original book on it (Amazon), is… meh?(4) The best guide I could find now is https://devurandom.xyz/tokipona/.
+First things first, while everyone adores Sonja Lang for making toki pona, her original book on it (Amazon), is… meh?It’s not a bad book, but it has aged since being published in 2014 and there are some things the book doesn’t cover super well.
+If you get into toki pona, I do still recomend showing your support and nabbing a copy.
+The best guide I could find now is https://devurandom.xyz/tokipona/.
 If you want a video guide, that page does mention jan Misali’s 12 days of toki pona lesson series, but it doesn’t mention that it is currently being slowly remade and updated, so while incomplete, you can learn some from the new series, and of course the old videos are still there .

 While going through that, having the one page toki pona cheat sheet made by blinry one page toki pona cheat sheet v2, edited by jan Sa and released under CC0(!!!) has been a massive help for me when trying to parse out sentences or needing to ctrl+f a certain word.
 This dictionary is super nice too.